tub-rip/eventvision2025/index.md

 <div style="text-align: justify">
 Event cameras react to moving objects in the scene and are a natural fit for all kinds of tracking problems.
 However, in object tracking event-based solutions lack far behind its conventional frame-based counterparts, in part due to missing annotated data.
-The new open-source [MouseSIS dataset](https://github.com/tub-rip/MouseSIS) (ECCVW 2024) aims to overcome this problem with annotations for a task called Space-time Instance Segmentation (SIS), requiring algorithms to predict multi-object tracking and segmentation of all objects (in this case mice) in the scene.
+The new open-source <a href="https://github.com/tub-rip/MouseSIS">MouseSIS dataset</a> (ECCVW 2024) aims to overcome this problem with annotations for a task called Space-time Instance Segmentation (SIS), requiring algorithms to predict multi-object tracking and segmentation of all objects (in this case mice) in the scene.
 We are excited to announce the first SIS Challenge.
 It will be hosted on Codalab and evaluated on a non-publicly available test set.
 The dataset contains data and video instance segmentation annotations for mice.